William-Moreno/reading-notes/coders_computer.md

 There are three basic divisions of text editors.
 They consist of:

 - Preloaded text editors that come as part of an Operating System.
-These are typically bare-bones text editors that have few to no added features to make writing code easier and more efficient. *Examples are:*
+These are typically bare-bones text editors that have few-to-no added features to make writing code easier and more efficient. *Examples are:*
   - **Text Edit** -Mac
   - **Notepad** -Windows
   - **Gedit** (for instance) -Linux